Jump to Navigation

 • Sexually motivated offenses or offenses requiring a person to register on the sex offender registry

-• Offenses including driving on a cancelled or suspended license
+• Offenses including driving on a canceled or suspended license

 • An offense where the victim was under the age of fifteen